Vidzeme

 Vidzeme (/lv/; Old Latvian orthography: Widda-semme, Vidūmō) is one of the Historical Latvian Lands.
 The capital of Latvia, Riga, is situated in the southwestern part of the region.
-Literally meaning "the Middle Land", it is situated in north-central Latvia north of the Daugava River.
+Literally meaning "the Middle Land", Vidzeme is situated in north-central Latvia north of the Daugava River.
 Sometimes in German, it was also known as Livland, the German form from Latin Livonia, though it comprises only a small part of Medieval Livonia and about half (the Latvian part) of Swedish Livonia.
 Most of the region's inhabitants are Latvians (85%), thus Vidzeme is the most ethnically Latvian region in the country.

 The historic Governorate of Livonia is also larger than Vidzeme, since it corresponds roughly to Swedish Livonia.